jlevy/og-equity-compensation/README.md

   grant instead of stock options, and a cash bonus equal to the tax on those options.
   The company will have some extra paperwork (and legal costs), but it means you won’t have to pay to exercise.
-  Then, if you file an 83(b) election, you’re simplifying your situation, eliminating the [AMT issues](#the-amt-trap) of ISOs, and maximizing your chances of qualifying for long-term capital gains tax.
+  Then, if you file an 83(b) election, you’re simplifying your situation even further, eliminating the [AMT issues](#the-amt-trap) of ISOs, and maximizing your chances of qualifying for long-term capital gains tax.
 - 🚧 What other *specific* suggestions are helpful?

 A few notes on the negotiation process itself: